-The Financial Mathematics track in the Mathematical Science MS program prepares graduate students to pursue careers in the finance industry by providing them with high quality professional training in of mathematics applicable to finance.
+The Financial Mathematics track within the Mathematical Science MS program equips graduate students with a robust mathematical foundation tailored for careers in the finance industry.
+This track emphasizes high-quality, professional training in mathematics applied to finance, enabling graduates to stand out in a competitive field.

 Total Credit Hours Required: 30 Credit Hours Minimum beyond the Bachelor's Degree